digitalocean/go-nbd/README.md

 * Old-style option negotation is specifically not supported.
 * `NBD_OPT_PEEK_EXPORT` - The protocol spec describes this as withdrawn and not in use.
-* `NBD_OPT_STARTTLS` - This module's Dialer has rudimentary though untested support for dialing over TLS.
 * `NBD_CMD_RESIZE` - The protocol spec describes this as defined by an experimental `RESIZE` extension.
 * `EXTENDED_HEADER` extension - the initial release of this module is targeting only